harm-smits/42docs/projects/cub3d/cub3d.md

 # cub3d

 This will be the first time you will be rendering something in 3D.
 For a lot of people this is hard to grasp, and that is completely fine.
-There are a nubmer of documentations available to learn how to raycast.
+There are a number of documentations available to learn how to raycast.
 The ones we used are from 'lodev':